 Outstanding.

-Anyway, the question is why has there not been an irate FISA court judge coming forward demanding an investigation and charges pressed because he was lied to.
+Anyway, the question is, why has there not been an irate FISA court judge coming forward demanding an investigation and charges pressed because he was lied to?

 Anyway.

-The problem with knowing what the FISA judges did or didn't do is complicated by the fact that um everything they do is in secret.
+The problem with knowing what the FISA judges did or didn't do is complicated by the fact that everything they do is in secret.

 There are 12 FISA court judges, but they rotate on a singular basis every week.